 The Board’s role is to oversee the employees, material resources, financial management, safety requirements, and legal requirements of the church.

 Meet the Oversight Team

-We currently have four members on our Oversight Team –
+We currently have five members on our Oversight Team:

-Part of the Oversight Team’s role is to provide pastoral support and leadership for the congregation, pastor, and Board through prayer, care, and teaching.
+The Oversight Team’s role is to provide pastoral care and leadership for the congregation.

 Meet the Church

 We are part of the Baptist Churches of Western Australia.

 Here are some videos on the distinctives of a Baptist Church: The Values Project

 Here are links to a few of our important governing documents: